slashid/php/README.md

 // Adds one phone number to the list.
 $person->addPhoneNumber(string $phoneNumber): static

-// Overrides the full list phone numbers.
+// Overrides the full list of phone numbers.
 $person->setPhoneNumbers(array $phoneNumbers): static

 // Overrides the region.